digitecture/TM-s-Github-Tools-and-Helpers/README.md

 Github Tools and Helper Brain Navigation
 =============================
+Click Main Header to see home page for site and TheBrain Navigation
-If you have links or notes that you would like to appear in this brain, please send pull requests or comments.
+*If you have links or notes that you would like to appear in this brain, please send pull requests or comments.

 Thank you!